tarekmonjur/docker/readme.md

 # What is Container?
 A container is a sandboxed process on your machine that is isolated from all other processes on the host machine.
 A technology that bundles the code for an application and the configuration required to run the code itself in out unit.

+- **Containers use control groups and namespaces to package applications**
+- **Contrainers are created and managed by container runtimes and container engines**

 ## Creating container means
 A container is composed of two things that is acutally use kernel namespaces and cgroups, features that have been in Linux for a long time.